bluedynamics/bda.plone.orders/README.rst

 TODO
 ----

+- @@orders in lineage subsites should only list orders in that path.

 - Consider vendor UID's and booking based state in mail notification

 - [OK] Store order state on each booking to make it possible each vendor can handle